Advance your career with a Master of Laws (LLM) from one of the world’s leading law schools.

-ANU LLM students can build their own program by selecting from a range of contemporary topics in law, including aviation and space, environment and climate, cyber warfare, international security and human rights.
-Alternatively, they can choose to specialise in one of the following areas:
+ANU LLM students can select courses from a range of contemporary topics in law, including information technology, aviation and space, environment and climate, cyber warfare, international security and human rights.

-To see the full range of courses available in 2019, please visit Programs & Courses.
+To see the full range of courses available, please visit Programs and Courses.

-Ranked in the top 25 Student Cities four years in a row and listed by Lonely Planet in 2018 as the third best city in the world to visit, Canberra, the home of ANU, offers a different academic and cultural experience to universities located in other Australian capitals.
+Ranked in the top 25 Student Cities four years in a row, Canberra offers a different academic and cultural experience to universities located in other Australian capitals.

 Mode of delivery

-Courses are delivered in a range of modes including full-time, part-time, on-campus, online, evening or intensive, offering the ability to fit studies around professional and personal needs and commitments.
+Courses are delivered in a range of modes including full-time, part-time, on-campus, online, evening or intensive, offering the ability to fit your studies around your professional and personal commitments.

-Whichever option you choose, you’ll be able to take advantage of the University’s teaching approach, which combines academic rigour with practical expertise.
-Small class sizes provide increased opportunities for postgraduate students to interact with academic staff and visiting guest speakers.
+Whichever option you choose, you’ll be able to take advantage of a teaching approach that combines academic rigour with practical expertise.

 ANU has the highest level of graduate employability of any Australian university.
 Our LLM alumni have achieved excellence not just in the area of law but in international business, diplomacy, politics, public policy, humanitarian aid, banking and finance.

-As a graduate yourself, you will join an alumni network of more than 20,000 professionals in Australia and around the globe.
+In addition, your ANU LLM will see you join a prestigious alumni network of over 21,000 professionals in Australia and around the globe.

 ANU is ranked in the top 20 in the world for the study of law (QS World Rankings by Subject 2019/20).